arturbaccarin/arturbaccarin/README.md

 - 👋 Hi, I’m @arturbaccarin
 - 👀 I’m interested in learning more IT things
-- 🌱 I’m currently learning Python, Django, Go and Web Development.
+- 🌱 I’m currently learning Python, Go and Web Development.

 <!---